AIML4OS/WP12/Deliverables/D12.1/AIML4OS D12.1 Report.md

 AI systems involving generative models are composed not only of the models themselves but also of surrounding components such as APIs, frameworks, orchestration layers, RAG pipelines, and interface tools.
 Architectural choices regarding these components have significant implications for important aspects such as the feasibility of local deployment, data protection strategies, and the ability to mitigate issues like hallucination or low explainability.
 While the purpose of Task T12.1 is to provide guidance on these architectural aspects, the hands-on work carried out in Task T12.2 offers practical insights that help ground that guidance in real-world constraints.
 This is particularly important in a fast-moving domain such as generative AI, where purely theoretical guidance quickly risks becoming obsolete.

 To support this work, a reference diagram of generic architectural components has been used throughout the WP12 process.
 Originally developed within UNECE collaboration, this model illustrates how foundational AI models relate to surrounding infrastructure such as APIs, vector stores, frameworks, and user interfaces.
 The figure below is used throughout the report as a point of reference.
+The complete report can be found here: [https://unece.org/statistics/documents/2025/09/reports/generative-ai-official-statistics-hlg-mos-report](https://unece.org/statistics/documents/2025/09/reports/generative-ai-official-statistics-hlg-mos-report)
 ![Architecture overview](./Architecture%20overview%20Gen%20AI%20technical%20building%20blocks.jpg)